SkyeVault/Main/Blockchain/PublicChain.md

 My passion is cloud security, smart contract architecture, Web3 infrastructure, and decentralized platforms.
 My philosophy is rooted in open-source solutions,  using tools like Solidity, Rust, Foundry, and IPFS.

 This project is not theoretical.
 It’s deeply personal.
-And it’s with our reach.
+And it’s within our reach.